 What to see: Gijón - Ribadeo

-In Avilés the Oscar Niemeyer International Cultural Center: The complex sits on a plot of 44,213 square meters, with a total constructed area of 16,726 square meters.
-It consists of five independent and complementary parts that make up this unique space in Avilés.
+In Aviles the Oscar Niemeyer International Cultural Center: The complex sits on a plot of 44.213 square meters, with a total constructed area of 16.726 square meters.
+It consists of five independent parts, and at the same time complementary, that form this unique space in Aviles.

-Old town: Avilés has one of the most beautiful historical centers of Asturias, thanks to an extraordinary mix of nature, traditional and ancient architecture and small details very well maintained.
+Old town of Avilés, declared a Historic-Artistic Complex, has one of the most beautiful historical centers of Asturias, thanks to an extraordinary mix of nature, traditional and ancient architecture and small, well-kept details.

 The Plaza Mayor is the place with more atmosphere of Avilés and is characterized by the row of columns that surrounds it.

-Calle Galiana, which is one of the most popular and crowded streets of Avilés.
-It is a pedestrian street full of arcades, which highlights the beautiful balconies of the buildings that are along its entire route.
+Galiana Street, which is one of the most popular and busiest streets in Aviles.
+It is a pedestrian street full of arcades, where the beautiful balconies of the buildings that are along its entire route stand out.

 Chapel of the Christ or San Pedro.

-Muros de Nalón, former coal port of San Esteban de Pravia: it was the first and only coal port in Spain and had its peak in activity in the early s.
-XX when the railway Fuso de la Reina - San Esteban de Pravia was built to transport the coal mineral to the port to be transferred to iron and steel industries in the Basque Country.
+Muros de Nalón, former coal port of San Esteban de Pravia: it was the first and only coal port in Spain and had its peak of activity at the beginning of the XNUMXth century when the Fuso de la Reina - San Esteban de Pravia railway line was built to transport the coal ore to the port to be transferred to iron and steel industries in the Basque Country.

-In El Pitu: The Church of Jesus the Nazarene and the Selgas Palace or the Quinta.
+In El Pitu: The Church of Jesus the Nazarene and the Palace of Selgas or La Quinta.

-In Soto de Luiña: The Church of Santa María: from the 18th century, it has on its facade niches that keep rough stone carvings from 1716.
-In the interior there is an interesting set of Baroque altarpieces.
+In Soto de Luiña: The Church of Santa María: from the 1716th century, it has niches on its façade that have enough stone carvings from XNUMX.
+Inside, an interesting set of baroque altarpieces stands out.

-The Pilgrims Hospital of the Virgen del Rosario.
+El Pilgrims hospital of the Virgen del Rosario.

-In Luarca the Chapel of the Watchtower and its cemetery, located in "La Atalaya" which offers spectacular views of the port and the bay.
+In Luarca the Chapel of the Watchtower and its cemetery, located in "The Watchtower" which offers spectacular views of the harbor and the bay.

-Plaza del Ayuntamiento: in the center of town, in the Plaza de Alfonso X el Sabio, is the City Hall, a building influenced by European modernism and built at the beginning of the century by the Asturian architect Manuel de Busto.
+Town Hall Square: in the center of town, in the square of Alfonso X the Wise, is the Town Hall, a building with influences from European modernism and built at the beginning of the century by the Asturian architect Manuel de Busto.

 The Ferrera Palace.